Q: Is our ministry employee exempt from the Fair Labor Standards Act (FLSA) as a "computer tech" employee?

 To qualify for a computer employee exemption, the U.S. Department of Labor’s Wage and Hour Division says the following tests must be met.

-Hourly Wage or Salary Level.
-As of January 1, 2020, your skilled computer worker must earn a weekly salary of at least $684 or an hourly wage of at least $27.63 to qualify for the exemption.
-Compensation may be paid biweekly, semimonthly, or monthly.
+Salary Level.
+As of July 1, 2024, your skilled computer worker must earn at least $844 per week or $43,888 per year for a full-year worker to qualify for the exemption.
+Compensation may be paid biweekly, semimonthly, or monthly, but it must equal or exceed $844 a week.
 Check with your state's labor office to see if your state has rules that govern pay frequency.

 Because the consequences of misapplying the computer professional exemption can be costly, ministries are encouraged to seek a local attorney’s assistance when considering these questions and making a final determination.